-Adjusting the disc cutting depth is accomplished by adding or removing a number of spacers from depth adjustment cylinder.
+Adjusting the disc cutting depth is accomplished by adding or removing a number of depth-stop spacers from the adjustable roller and wheel cylinders.

-The spacers limit the stroke distance of the cylinder, changing the amount that the disc frames are lowered.
+Depth stops limit the stroke distance of the cylinders, changing the amount that the disc frames are lowered.

-Each spacer that is added to the cylinders raises the frame height by 1/2".
+Each depth stop that is added to the cylinders raises the frame height by 1/2".
 Therefore, to lower discs deeper into the soil, you would remove one spacer for each 1/2" of depth change required.